CogStack/CogStack-NiFi/docs/security.md

 ## Generation of self-signed certificates
 Assuming that one needs to generate self-signed certificates for the services, there are provided some useful scripts:
-- `create_root_ca_cert.sh` - creates root CA key and certificate, used for Jupyterhub, ocr-service etc.
+- `create_root_ca_cert.sh` - creates root CA key and certificate, used for NiFi, MedCAT service, Jupyterhub, ocr-service etc.
 - `create_opensearch_client_cert.sh` - creates the client key and certificate for external apps
 - `create_keystore.sh` - creates the JKS keystore using previously generated (client) certificates, used in `create_opensearch_node_cert.sh`
 - `create_opensearch_users.sh` - creates system users for OpenSearch instances, to be used after finishing the container startup(s)
 - `create_opensearch_admin_cert.sh` - creates certs for OpenSearch Dashboard (Kibana)
 - `create_opensearch_node_cert.sh` - creates certificates for OpenSearch nodes
 - `create_es_native_certs.sh` - creates certificates for pure Elasticsearch (ES native) nodes only

 ### Root CA
 Using `create_root_ca_cert.sh` the key files that are generated are: